 In 2008 Vadim Chaimovich recorded a CD with works by Haydn and Mozart for the Italian classical music label Sheva.
 His second CD featuring works by Rachmaninoff, Mendelssohn and Chopin appeared in 2010.
 His third live CD «Kontraste» appeared in 2013 and received two prestigious «Global Music Awards».
 As of recent, three digital-only albums comprising about fifty piano pieces ranging from Bach to Rachmaninoff were released in 2015 to 2017 by Lynne Publishing (Norway).

 Vadim's recordings can be heard in several film and TV productions, as of late and most notably, in the new TV series «Babylon Berlin» (2017) by the internationally acclaimed German film director Tom Tykwer.
-With over forty seven million views up to date, his interpretation of the famous «Nocturne in E-flat Major» by Frédéric Chopin is among the most popular classical recordings on YouTube.
+With over fifty million views up to date, his interpretation of the famous «Nocturne in E-flat Major» by Frédéric Chopin is among the most popular classical recordings on YouTube.